Input estimation from discrete workload observations in a L\'evy-driven storage system: Estimator of the Lévy exponent

 \section{Estimator of the Lévy exponent}

-In this section we propose our estimator for the L\'evy exponent $\varphi(\alpha)$ (for a given argument $\alpha\geq 0$, that is).
-Using a method of moments procedure similar to the one used in \cite{rbm2019}, we construct an estimator.
-The starting point relates to the observations of the storage level at Poisson instants, which will subsequently be rounded of to the nearest multiple of the grid width $\Delta$.
+We start by observing the storage level at Poisson instants, which will then be rounded off to the nearest multiple of the grid width $\Delta>0$.
 Let $\xi > 0$ and consider the sequence $T_1,T_2,\ldots$ which are i.i.d.\ exponentially distributed random variables with rate $\xi$.
-Denote the correspond partial sums by $S_i = \sum_{j=1}^i T_j$.
+Denote its partial sums by $S_i = \sum_{j=1}^i T_j$.
 We thus obtain a sequence of observations $V_i := V(S_i)$, with each $V_i$ occurring an exponentially distributed time after its precursor $V_{i-1}$.
-The identities \eqref{e:lapVT} and \eqref{e:zeroVT} imply
+By \eqref{e:lapVT} and \eqref{e:zeroVT},